-Effect: Overstatement of federal expenditures.

-Recommendation: We recommend that federal expenditures per OCAS data be compared to the Grants Management System to ensure amounts are in agreement.
+Condition: Non-federal expenditures were improperly coded as federal.
+Recommendation: The Auditor recommended that federal expenditures per OCAS data be compared to the Grants Management System to ensure amounts are in agreement.
 This should be done before final claims are submitted as well as before final OCAS data is submitted.
+Current Status: Condition has been resolved.